 Through their compassionate, collaborative care, every member of my MALS team truly transformed my life.
-I will be forever grateful to each member of the team for listening to me, respecting my patient perspective, and working together to ensure that I had a great clinical experience.
+I will be forever grateful to each member of the team for listening to me, respecting my patient's perspectives, and working together to ensure that I had a great clinical experience.
 Healing has not been easy, and it is only now 15 months after surgery that I am feeling close to “normal” again.
-Much of what I have learned during healing has been self taught, and through sharing on MALS Pals, because there are so few clinical studies about post-operative issues.
+Much of what I have learned during healing has been self-taught, and through sharing on MALS Pals, because there are so few clinical studies about post-operative issues.
 But I have appreciated that my Primary Care Physician, Physical Therapist, Dietician, GI doctor, and surgeon are all willing to help me and work with me to figure out how to get me back to my regular life!
-My biggest advice for anyone facing MALS is to build a team around you, and be sure to include the “soft sciences” of physical therapist and nutritionist.
+My biggest advice for anyone facing MALS is to build a team around you and be sure to include the “soft sciences” of physical therapists and nutritionists.
 I have gone to see both of them more regularly and with greater success than the “by-the-book” doctors.

 Over the past several months I have regained my energy, returned to regular exercise, accompanied my high school daughter on all her college visits, built new countertops for my kitchen, renovated my garage into a “she shed” (happy to share photos!), hiked Yosemite, and found a new and much better job!
 Truly I have my life back, thanks to a supportive community, strong family, and persistence with the medical community.